 srinivasan joined Watsi on April 23rd, 2015.
-Five years ago, srinivasan became the 1157th member to automatically support a new Watsi patient every month.
-Since then, 4,771 more people have become monthly donors! srinivasan's most recent donation traveled 8,300 miles to support Sokvisal, a 23 year old man from Cambodia, to fund a joint stabilization procedure to use his arm again.
+Eight years ago, srinivasan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. srinivasan's most recent donation traveled 8,800 miles to support Sokvisal, a 23 year old man from Cambodia, to fund a joint stabilization procedure to use his arm again.

-Sopheap is a 33-year-old housewife from Cambodia.
-She has two sons, and in her free time she likes spending time with her family.
-Six months ago, Sopheap had an ear infection.
-This infection caused the tympanic membrane, or the ear drum, in her left ear to perforate.
-For this reason, Sopheap experiences discharge, pain, hearing loss, fever, and tinnitus.
-She is unable to hear clearly and has a difficult time communicating well with others.
-Sopheap traveled to our medical partner's care center to receive treatment.
-On November 04, she will undergo a myringoplasty procedure in her left ear.
+Thany is a four-year-old boy with one older sister.
+Thany's parents are rubber merchants.
+At home Thany enjoys playing football with his neighbors.
+In 2019, Thany had an ear infection.
+This infection caused the tympanic membrane (the ear drum) in his right ear ear to perforate.
+Due to this, Thany experiences hearing loss, ear discharge and pain.
+He cannot hear his parents well and has difficulty communication with others.
+Thany's family traveled to our medical partner's care center to receive treatment.
+On April 25th, he will undergo a myringoplasty procedure in his right ear.
 During this procedure, surgeons will close the perforation.
-Our medical partner, Children's Surgical Centre, is requesting $423 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $487 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-Sopheap said, "I hope that after my surgery is complete, my hearing will improve and I will no longer have any ear pain or discharge."
+His parents hope that Thany's ear will improve and the pain he has will finally go away.